-Students must receive a grade of "C-" (or 1.7 quality points) or higher in all core courses for the BS in Computer Science and Game Design.
+Students must receive a grade of "C-" (or 1.7 quality points) or higher in all core courses for the Bachelor of Science in Computer Science and Game Design degree program.
 (In a non-core course, a grade of "D" [or 1.0 quality points] is considered passing.)
 The core courses include all courses except open electives.